kfrankc/Team05/README.md

 server with a config file that gives your handler a path.
 Please see
 example_config for an example on how to do that.

+## Multithreading
+The server begins with a single thread that accepts TCP connections.
+Any time
+a connection is accepted, the server creates a new thread for that connection.
+This thread reads any data sent and writes back a response.
+The thread closes
+as soon as it writes back a response or the connection closes.
+This means that
+the server can respond to many different requests all at the same time.